panosoft/slate-test-entities/readme.md

 Keys `create` and `destroy` are for Entities.
 Keys `add` and `remove` are for Properites.
 Any property can be excluded in the dictionary.
 See `ignoreProperties` in `Slate.TestEntities.PersonCommand`.

 Internal Dictionary entries cannot be executed directly.
-They must be converted to a `ProcessCmd` which can be done with the Helper function `process`.
+They must be converted to a `ProcessFunction` which can be done with the Helper function `process`.

 For usage, see `asMultCmds` in `Test.App`.

 #### Process Dictionary

 This dictionary is derivitave of the `Interal Dictionary`.
 Each value of this dictionary will create one or more `Events` in a `Transaction`.
-It has the same keys but the values are of type `ProcessCmd`.
+It has the same keys but the values are of type `ProcessFunction`.

 For usage, see `asOneCmd` in `Test.App`.